Aeroluna/LunaCoopMod/README.md

 - Reduced Scourge vespene cost by 25.
 - Removed Simplified Genome.
 - Added Dampening Membrane upgrade, which reduces the splash and spell damage dealt to Scourge by 75%.

+Scourge were incredibly inefficient to morph before evolving Simplified Genome, so it has been made baseline.
+If you've ever felt the pain of watching your Scourge die to one storm, the new upgrade should help increase the reliability of Scourge against AOE.

 - Increased Corruptor damage from 14 (+14 vs Armored) to 28 (+14 vs Armored).
 - Buffed Corruptor's Corruption to allow targeting structures.

-Scourge were incredibly inefficient to morph before evolving Simplified Genome, so it has been made baseline.
-If you've ever felt the pain of watching your Scourge die to one storm, the new upgrade should help increase the reliability of Scourge against AOE.
 Corruptor damage has also been buffed so they have actual DPS instead of just tickling air comps.
-These changes should improve Zagara's anti-air capabilities.
+This with the Scourge change should improve Zagara's anti-air capabilities.

 - Buffed Roaches to the Corpser strain.